Wed, 17th April 2024

 Let's test it out with a simple prompt:

-To exist, use the command:
+To exit, use the command:

 The Spring will have the following properties: